Social Concerns Commission

 Parish Service Day

-Join us for our Eighth Annual Parish Service Day on Saturday, October 14, 2023.
+Join us for our Ninth Annual Parish Service Day on Saturday, October 5, 2024.
 We hope to get parishioners of all ages to assist in making a difference in our local community.
 There are opportunities for people of all ages and skills to assist in our local community.
-Our day begins with a short prayer and gathering at 9am in the church followed by most work shifts beginning shortly after and ending around 1:30pm.
+Our day begins with Mass at 8am in the church followed by most work shifts beginning shortly after and ending around 1:30pm.
 There is bound to be something that would interest you.
 Families and people of all ages are invited to participate!

 Required Release Form: All Volunteers